nazhor/portfolio_johnny/README_Johnny.md

 ## Push the content to Github
 With the files in the repository folder you only have to do the normal GIT procedure: Add -> Commit -> Push.
-You can use the SourceTree GIT client.
+You can use the GIThub client.

 ## Done, you owe me a _couple_ of drinks